Blobsy-xyz/blobsy-web/backend/README.md

 - Persists processed block data, including blob details, to a history file for later retrieval via additional HTTP endpoint.

 # Setup Instructions
+Setup instructions are relevant only if you choose to run the backend service locally, outside the Docker environment.
+For Docker-based setup, see the [main README](../README.md) and [Environment Variables](#environment-variables) sections.

 ### 1. Install Dependencies
 In `backend/` run `npm install`